Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 ![image](https://user-images.githubusercontent.com/89553765/197847978-c4479edc-d8c3-4b23-9a86-1b45dec62197.png)

  Clearly, albumin decreases with age.
-Furthermore,functional dependence is associated with lower albumin levels (an older age).
+Furthermore, functional dependence is associated with lower albumin levels (an older age).
 It may therefore be advisable to increase albumin levels in these groups through preoperative protein supplementation.

 - INR is a measure of blood clotting efficiency.
 The present results indicate that increased INR (slower clotting) is associated